magentabusiness/magentabusiness.github.io/products/thingsboard-pe/eula.md

 **“Territory”** means worldwide unless otherwise provided in the Offer document.

-**“IoT Hub Cloud”** means a public managed service cluster offering from the Licensor.
+**“IoT Hub”** means a public managed service cluster offering from the Licensor.

 **“Total License cost”** means a payment for the Software that supports more than 10,000 connected devices.